kvjmistry/NuMIFlux/README.md

 NuMI Flux Validation
 ====================
-Scripts for NuMI flux testing and validation.
+Scripts for NuMI flux and validation.

-This is a set of scripts initially written bt Andy Mastbaum, I am just developing with it.
+This is a set of scripts initially written by Andy Mastbaum, Joseph Zennamo and Zarko Pavolvic that has built upon.

 Flux Histograms
 ---------------
 To plot flux histograms, run create an art ROOT file with PPFX weights:

-    lar -c fcl/fluxreader_source_nova.fcl <input files>
+    lar -c fcl/FluxReader/fluxreader_uboone.fcl <input files>
-    lar -c fcl/numippfx_test_one.fcl <output of previous step>
+    lar -c fcl/FluxReader/ppfx_uboone.fcl <output of previous step>

-Then build this code and run:
+Then build this code, in the main directory, run:

     make

+This will compile the src/makehist.cpp into an executable file which can then be run with the command:

-    bin/makehist <art ROOT files>
+    bin/makehist <art ROOT file> <detector>

+where `<detector>` can be either `uboone` or `nova`.

+If you want to run over many files then specify the path to the files and use a `*` wildcard.

-This produces a ROOT file `output.root` with histograms for the central value and multisim universes.
+After running, a ROOT file `output.root` with histograms for the central value and multisim universes is produced.

 ## Validation Scripts:
-Most of the `plot_comparison` scripts have not been kept up to date at this present time.
-This means that they may not work out of the box and would need some modifications.

-To produce the covariance matrix, correlation matrix and flux diagrams for microboone, run this script.
-This script has mostly been kept up to date, but may need some minor changes in the future.
-`root -l 'plot_uboone_flux.C("output.root","numu")'`

-I plan on moving the `Fluxystematics.C` and `FluxSyst_functions.h` files to another repository since these are what were used for the nue flux sytematics and so dont really have a place anymore in this repo.

-`checkfiles.C` was a script that was made to open root files and see if they are zombie.
-This was made due to the nova beamline files being broken and so I am not sure this is needed anymore.

-`flugg_comparison.C`is a simple script that counts the number of kaons in a file.
-This was to try an explain the differences in decay at rest species in flugg and dk2nu.
-Since I believe there is actually a difference between the two, this script serves no purpose, but I will keep it here for now anyway.
+This development area was initially designed for ppfx validation with the nova config.
+The nova config has not been kept up-to-date with the histogram format in `output.root`.
+To get the scripts in the scripts/nova directory to work, path and file names will need to be updated.

+A bash script has been setup `scripts/run_all.sh` to run all the plotting scripts in one go.
+These are run in root batch mode and so will be faster than just running each individual script which takes a lot of time opening the root canvases.
+All the resulting plots will be creating into a plots folder that will be created.

+To run the script, simply do `source run_all.sh` when in the scripts directory.

+The input file paths have been hardcoded.
+If a user wants to update these paths, they will, as it stands, need to edit the paths in each of the scripts, shouldnt be too much effort I hope!